 When businesses shift from their traditional means of operation and management to methods improved by modern technology, the transition is referred to as a Digital Transformation.
-Before the smartphone, Cloud technology, and even the Internet, businesses use to fantasize about an interconnected, high-tech society.
+Before the smartphone, Cloud technology, and even the Internet, businesses used to fantasize about an interconnected, high-tech society.
 Nowadays, digital transformations have become the driving force for delivering good digital business experiences to customers and employees.
 So what has changed about the conversation around this idea?
 Here’s what you need to know.

 Why Digital Transformation is a Necessity

 Digital transformation applies to the applications of digital technology influencing any aspect of human society.
-It is not just about incorporating a few computers and software in your office but involves a distinct change in thought and organization culture.
+It is not just about incorporating a few computers and software into your office but involves a distinct change in thought and organizational culture.
 For businesses, it’s about having a new computing infrastructure – mobile, cloud, Big Data, and analytics – that is accelerated by the Internet of Things (IoT), advances in machine learning, and innovations like blockchain.

-According to IDC, a global market intelligence firm, an estimated 40 percent of all technology spending will go toward digital transformations, with the amount expected to exceed $2 trillion in 2019.
-Leadership must coordinate efforts with their IT teams to keep up with dynamic business demands to help drive progress.
+According to IDC, a global market intelligence firm, an estimated 40% of all technology spending will go toward digital transformations, with the amount expected to exceed $2 trillion in 2019.
+Leadership must coordinate efforts with their IT teams to keep up with dynamic business demands and help drive progress.
 As more digital transformation success stories emerge, companies are now following the trend too and pushing new initiatives to expand their digital capabilities and manage their current operations.
 Digital transformations are driven by the following characteristics: business process and efficiency, innovative technology, customer behavior, and market demand.
 The next sections will explore in detail why these drivers of digital transformation impact tech-minded businesses.